llingg/behaviour-benchmarking/README.md

 * Terminal 3: Open a Docker container ros being preinstalled by running: !OR record a rosbag directly on your computer if you have the necessary setup installed
     * `dts cli`

-    Then within this container record a rosbag that subscribes everything by running:
+    Then within this container record a rosbag that subscribes everything published by the localization system by running:
     * `rosbag record -a --duration=50 -O Country_University_LoopName_Date_GithubUserName_HWConfig_SWConig.bag`

+* Terminal 4: Run the command already prepared above to record a rosbag that subscribes to the needed topics.

 After the rosbag recording as well as the Diagnostic Toolbox have finished you can stop the Duckiebot by pressing 's' on your keyboard.
 Then do the follwing steps:
+* Exit the container of Terminal 4 by pressing: `crt+d`
+* Ssh into your Duckiebot again by running:
+    * `ssh AUTOBOT_NAME`
+* Within your Duckiebot unmount the folder by running:
+    * `sudo umount /data/bag`
+* Then remove the USB drive from your Duckiebot and plug it into your local Computer.
+Copy the `db_bag_bb.bag` that should be on your USB drive into the folder `bag`on your local computer
-* Copy the recorded rosbag from the Docker container onto your local computer into the _path_to_bag_folder_ by running:
+* Copy the recorded rosbag of the localization system from the Docker container onto your local computer into the _path_to_bag_folder_ by running:
   * `sudo docker cp dts-cli-run-helper:/code/catkin_ws/src/dt-gui-tools/BAG_NAME.bag ~/path_to_bag_folder`
 or generally:
   * `sudo docker cp Docker_Container_Name:/place_within_container/where_bag_was_recorded/BAG_NAME.bag ~/path_to_bag_folder`
-* Make sure thet the bag is readable by running:
+* Make sure that both the bags are readable by running:
   * `sudo chmod 777 BAG_NAME.bag`
-* Run the post_processor by running:
+* Run the post_processor for the rosbag of the localization system by running:
   * `docker run --name post_processor -dit --rm -e INPUT_BAG_PATH=/data/BAG_NAME.BAG -e OUTPUT_BAG_PATH=/data/processed_BAG_NAME.BAG -e ROS_MASTER_URI=http://YOUR_IP:11311 -v PATH_TO_BAG_FOLDER:/data duckietown/post-processor:daffy-amd64`

   You need to know where your bag is.
 The folder containing it is referred as PATH_TO_BAG_FOLDER in the command above. it is recommended to create new separate folders for each Benchmark (with date and/or sequence number).